dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 ![diagram-representing-action-with-mounts](/img/core-concepts/fs/mounts-action-mounts.png)

-#### Difference between a Docker bind mount and Dagger-Classic mounts
+#### Difference between a Docker bind mount and Dagger CUE SDK mounts

-Dagger-Classic mounts are very similar to the docker ones you may be familiar with.
+Dagger CUE SDK mounts are very similar to the docker ones you may be familiar with.
 You can mount filesytems from your underlying dev/CI machine (host) or from another action.
-The main difference is that Dagger-Classic mounts are transient (more on that below) and not bi-directional like "bind" mounts.
+The main difference is that Dagger CUE SDK mounts are transient (more on that below) and not bi-directional like "bind" mounts.
 So, even if you're mounting a `#FS` that is read from the host system (client API), any script interacting with the mounted folder (inside the container) writes to the container's filesystem layer only, and the writes do not impact the underlying client system at all.

 ![diagram-representing-dagger-mount](/img/core-concepts/fs/fs-mount.png)